 Former CIA Officer and the First African-American Female Astronaut to Board the International Space Station

-Epps has a bachelor's degree in physics from the LeMoyne College in Syracuse, New York.
-She also completed a master's degree in science in 1994 and a doctorate degree in 2000.
-Before her ISS stint, Epps is a NASA Graduate Student Researchers Project fellow.
-She helped author various articles for her paper.
+Epps has a bachelor's degree in physics from the LeMoyne College in Syracuse, New York, and completed a master's degree in science in 1994 and a doctorate degree in 2000.
+Before her ISS stint, she is a NASA Graduate Student Researchers Project fellow who helped author various articles for her paper.

-Epps maybe a woman and African-American but she has a ton of achievements under her belt.
+She maybe a woman and African-American but Epps has a ton of achievements under her belt.
 Before being recruited by the Central Intelligence Agency, she worked in a research laboratory for two years authoring patents.
 She then moved to CIA as a technical intelligence officer before she was selected as a member of astronaut class in 2009.

 As of now, there were 200 astronauts who already visited the ISS and performed various experiments aboard the space station.
 NASA considers the work aboard the ISS vital in space explorations including the Journey to Mars.